seL4/microkit/docs/manual.md

 This board supports x86-64 platforms with generic microarchitecture and no virtualisation.

+Up to 16 CPU cores are supported.
+If your platform's CPU count exceeds the maximum, the excess CPUs are ignored by seL4.
+This limitation is due to a build-time config option of seL4, to increase the limit, see the board configuration in `build_sdk.py`.

 On x86-64, Microkit produces 3 ELF images in the output directory:

 - `sel4.elf`, seL4 kernel (64-bit ELF)